plainsheet/plainsheet/README.md

 ## Why?

+### 🧩 Framework-agnostic

+Works with vanilla JavaScript, or React.

 ### ⛓️‍💥 Zero Dependencies

 So your app does not depend on any other libraries that you don't need.